 Failed courses will be reported to the registrar.
 At successful remediation completion, the faculty will submit a grade change to the registrar.
 Students may be allowed to remediate up to two courses during the curriculum.
-Failure of a course remediation or failure of a third course will result in referral to SSC for deceleration or dismissal.
+Failure of a course remediation, failure of a prerequisite course, or failure of a third course will result in referral to SSC for deceleration or dismissal.

-It is expected that a student's academic course will improve.
+It is expected that a student's academic standing will improve.
 Failure to improve academic standing over the course of two subsequent semesters on Academic Probation will result in referral back to SSC for review of student progress and recommendation that can include deceleration or dismissal.